 '''

-(isabella)$ cd commercial-paper/organization/magnetocorp/application
+(magnetocorp user)$ cd commercial-paper/organization/magnetocorp/application

-(isabella)$ code issue.js
+(magnetocorp user)$ code issue.js

 '''

 Examine this directory; it contains the issue application and all its dependencies.

 A code editor displaying the contents of the commercial paper application directory.

 Note the following key program lines in issue.js: